-1. Introduction
+Introduction

 Any historic era is characterized by certain challenges and innovations that find their reflection in communication and culture.
 For one reason or another, they receive the status and role of values.
 The social aspect of the communication culture is a significant factor we need to consider when studying national security and, specifically, information security.
 We can observe how the postmodern society has changed and adapted to its needs the well-established rules and standards of life.
 The evolution of the digital and electronic space has caused a drastic change in major communication principles.
-It relates to all spheres of life - regular communication between people, ethical and non-ethical issues, public communications policy of the state, etc. "Issues of informational privacy are recognized as of increased importance with the advent of digital information, whose technologies offer, alongside positive affordances, opportunities for privacy harms" [3].
+It relates to all spheres of life - regular communication between people, ethical and non-ethical issues, public communications policy of the state, etc. "Issues of informational privacy are recognized as of increased importance with the advent of digital information, whose technologies offer, alongside positive affordances, opportunities for privacy harms" (Bawden & Robinson, 2020).
 The choice of data transfer ways becomes of vital importance because it is directly relevant to security.
-Analyzing the area of information culture and, thus, information security, we pay special attention to virtual communities, which perform not only a communicative function but also work as a powerful combination of various postmodern elements including simulacrum, kitsch, etc. All this along with the multicultural innovative character provides the basis for claiming virtual communities a unique yet specific postmodern phenomenon.
+Analysing the area of information culture and, thus, information security, we have to pay special attention to virtual communities, which perform not only a communicative function but also work as a powerful combination of various postmodern elements including simulacrum, kitsch, etc. All this along with the multicultural innovative character provides the basis for claiming virtual communities a unique yet specific postmodern phenomenon.
 Some researchers indicate that virtual communities are related to the system of public relations.
-It is something that can make life different even beyond the virtual reality [10].
+It is something that can make life different even beyond the virtual reality (Dziundziuk, 2011).

 In Ukraine, this phenomenon reflects the complicated existential vision due to military conflict in the East.
 It is often emphasized that the war between Russia and Ukraine has caused a national wave of patriotism in Ukraine while the war-related events have become the most discussable matters in the virtual communities.
-However, in Ukraine, the Internet is developing new virtual communities with feedback channels, and so they play a crucial role in generating new socially significant military history content [24].
+However, in Ukraine, the Internet is developing new virtual communities with feedback channels, and so they play a crucial role in generating new socially significant military history content (Peleshchyshyn & Khymytsia, 2014).
 The local experience in understanding the rules and roles of virtual communities can be used in professional training and development.
 Virtual communities are mostly studied as a social phenomenon that caused new culture coming with the help of the Internet.
-Also, the scholars closely analyze the psychology of these communities' participants, their information data, and generally their impact on people and society.
+Also, the scholars closely analyse the psychology of these communities' participants, their information data, and generally their impact on people and society.

 The specifics of virtual communities, their security issues, characteristic features of their structure and operation as well as their role as national security subjects have raised interest in researchers.
 The result of the recent studies shows a lack of information on the role of virtual communities in creating historical data.
+We cannot find any discussion on virtual communities as the subjects of the military conflict in the East of Ukraine, its social and cultural context.

 Information security is a global problem now due to the globalization process in all vectors of life including social and cultural spheres.
 This current world tendency can be discovered in the political, economic, social, technological activities of a country.
-Information has become a crucial tool of social innovations due to new technologies and digital systems development, the uprise in conceptually new and high-impact methods of content sharing and influence [9].
-American futurologist Alvin Toffler claims that in this day and age, knowledge and information are the most powerful resources of state authorities that make it possible to achieve the goals set when using the resources of the state power, make people take these goals as their personal, when enemies become friends [29, 30].
+Information has become a crucial tool of social innovations due to new technologies and digital systems development, the uprise in conceptually new and high-impact methods of content sharing and influence (Dzioban, 2006).
+American futurologist Alvin Toffler claims that in this day and age, knowledge and information are the most powerful resources of state authorities that make it possible to achieve the goals set when using the resources of the state power, make people take these goals as their personal, when enemies become friends (Toffler, 1980, 1970).